bb99a/BotPyFactory/README.md

 - pip

 ### Installation

-To provide a comprehensive guide for users on installing Python and running a script, you can include the following installation steps in your README or documentation.
+A comprehensive guide for users on installing Python and running a script.
 This guide is designed for users who may not have Python installed or are unfamiliar with running Python scripts.

 ---